department-of-veterans-affairs/vagov-content/pages/health-care/about-va-health-benefits/cost-of-care.md

 </div>

 <div itemscope itemtype="http://schema.org/Question">
-<h2 itemprop="name">What will I pay for inpatient care that requires me to stay one or more nights in a VA hospital or other health facility?</h2>
+<h3 itemprop="name">What will I pay for inpatient care that requires me to stay one or more nights in a VA health facility?</h3>
 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-<h3>If you’re in Priority Groups 1 through 5</h3>
+<h4>If you’re in priority groups 1 through 5</h4>

-You won’t need to pay a copay for inpatient care.
+You won’t need to pay a copay for inpatient care in a VA hospital or other health facility.

-<h3>If you’re in Priority Group 6</h3>
+<h4>If you’re in priority group 6</h4>

 You won’t need to pay a copay for any inpatient care related to your service-connected exposure.
 You may be charged a copay for care not covered under related treatment services.

-<h3>If you’re in Priority Group 7</h3>
+<h4>If you’re in priority group 7</h4>

 You’ll pay a reduced copay of $272.80 for the first 90 days of care within a year (365 days), and $136.40 for each additional day within the same period.
 You’ll also pay a $2 per day charge.

-<h3>If you’re in Priority Group 8</h3>
+<h4>If you’re in priority group 8</h4>

 You’ll pay our full copay rate of $1,364 for the first 90 days of care within a year (365 days) and $682 for each additional day within the same period.
 You’ll also pay a $10 per day charge.